manavthakkar/manavthakkar.github.io/_projects/02_ROS-web-gui.md

    - **Latency Issues:** We faced some latency problems due to the university’s Wi-Fi network, which affected real-time performance.
 As a workaround, we used a mobile hotspot to connect all systems on the same network, reducing lag and improving responsiveness.

 5. **Course Project Insight:**
    - This project was part of a university course called Construction Robotics.
-We even wrote a paper about it, detailing our approach and findings.
+We wrote a paper about it, detailing our approach and findings.
 You can check it out [here](https://drive.google.com/file/d/1J3n438PW5EqMj7WWqf7FyHSNZ-YNkqSv/view?usp=drive_link).

 ## Technical Details